furechan/tempcache/README.md

 # Python library to cache data and function results in temporary files

-This library offers a basic method to cache data and functions to temporary files.
+This library offers a basic method to cache data and function results to temporary files.
 By default it will use the `pickle` module to hash key values and to serialize data in temporary files.
 It is meant to work with long running functions whose results can be re-used.
-To avoid possible collisions make sure to use a unique name when instantiating `TempCache`.
+To avoid possible collisions make sure to use a unique prefix when instantiating `TempCache`.

 > **Note**